 Light: Full sun; some afternoon shade in South.

-Soil: Average, dry, well drained.
+Soil: Average, moderately moist to dry, well-drained.

 Hardiness: Zones 3-7.